Falsification Of Books

-You took any of the company’s documents home with you and intentionally didn’t return them or threw them out.
+- The person took the company’s documents home with them and intentionally didn’t return them or disposed of them;

 - altered or deleted computer records;

-You crossed out signatures or signed a document in someone else’s place or name.
+- The person signed a document in someone else’s name.

-- That you are an officer, employee or member of the company, or you used to be any of these
+- That the accused if an officer, employee or member of the company, or used to be;

-- That you engaged in specific acts or omissions
+- That they engaged in specific acts or omissions;

-- That your conduct resulted in the concealment, destruction, mutilation or falsification of any of the securities of the company or books affecting or relating to the company
+- That their conduct resulted in the concealment, destruction, mutilation or falsification of any of the securities of the company or books affecting or relating to the company

 A company’s books can include any record of information, no matter how it is stored and any document or register.